RaquelRRios/RaquelRRios/README.md

 🎓 BSc. in Science and Humanities from UFABC <br>
 🎓 BSc. in Information System from UNIFACS <br>
 ⚡ Full Stack Web Developer from Cubos Academy <br>
+⚡ Full Stack Web Developer (Angular and Java) at Accesstage <br>
+⚡ Back End Developer (Java) at NtConsult <br>
-🚩 Addicted to jumping rope!
+🚩 Addicted to pilates, beach and bike!

 Currently Learning: